Executive Committee of the DGaaE

 About Prof. Dr Thomas Schmitt

-Thomas Schmitt's scientific interests focus on classical and molecular biogeography and ecology, evolutionary biology, conservation biology and conservation genetics, and butterfly systematics.
-His main areas of work are in the high mountains of Europe, the Mediterranean region and the adjacent Sahara.
-His main focus is on butterflies, but he has also published work on moths, dragonflies, caddisflies, gnats, scorpions, amphibians, and montane plant species.
+Thomas Schmitt's main scientific interests lie in classical and molecular biogeography and ecology, evolutionary biology, conservation biology and conservation genetics as well as the systematics of butterflies.
+His main areas of work are in the high mountains of Europe, the Mediterranean region and the neighbouring Sahara, but also in East Africa.
+He specialises in butterflies and damselflies, but has also published works on moths, dragonflies, beetles, caddisflies, dipterans, hymenopterans, scorpions, amphibians and montane plant species.